 'It isn't what a picture is of, it is what it is about' - John Szarkowski

-Simone Peerdeman’s (1976) photographs capture the beauty of every day life - those moments that are imbued with reflection and somehow seem significant - like stills from a movie.
-Buildings, objects and people, she isolates her subjects in their own thoughts.
+Simone Peerdeman’s (1976) photographs capture the beauty of every day life - those moments that are imbued with reflection and somehow seem significant.
+Her pictures are a meditation on the beauty of life reflected through careful attention on a simple object, interior, or even street portraits.
+She isolates her subjects in their own thoughts.

 She graduated cum laude from Fotovakschool University of Applied Photography Amsterdam in July 2016.